 The principal activities of the company and its subsidiaries (the "group") are property development and investment.
 The principal activities and other particulars of the subsidiaries are set out in note 10 to the financial statements.
-Further discussion and analysis of these activities as required by Schedule 5 to the Hong Kong Companies Ordinance can be found in the Chairman's Statement and the Corporate Governance Report of this annual report, which form part of this Report of the Directors.
+Further discussion and analysis of these activities as required by Schedule 5 to the Companies Ordinance, Cap.
+622 of the Laws of Hong Kong (the "Companies Ordinance") can be found in the Chairman's Statement, the Corporate Governance Report and the Environmental, Social and Governance Report of this annual report, which form part of this Report of the Directors.